seetest-io/seetest-pwa/README.md

-# seetest.pwa.demo - Example for loading Progressive Web App (PWA) across various browsers in seetest cloud.
+#seetest.pwa - Example for loading Progressive Web App (PWA) across various browsers in seetest cloud.

 This project demonstrates loading of Progressive Web across various browser's in Device (Android and IOS) and Desktop.